 How to Reverse ACH Payments

 Let’s look at reversing an ACH payment in a little more detail.
-At some point, an ACH transfer may involve a mistake.
+Occasionally, an ACH transfer may involve a mistake.
 It’s easy to type in the wrong dollar amount or otherwise err when it comes to making payments without cash in hand.
-Regardless of the circumstances, you have to wait for the payment to go through first.
-Then, you can reverse the ACH payment.
+If you act quickly, you may be able to stop the payment by contacting your bank.
+But if the payment has already cleared your bank account, you’ll need to request a reversal.

 ACH Reversal Requirements